Mike Roemer/Associated Press

 12. Pat Tillman (Arizona, Round 7, Pick No. 226 overall, 1998)

-Leaving Tillman off this list feels a little un-American.
+Leaving Tillman off this list would feel a little un-American.
 But he was a good player for the Cardinals in his own right.
 Unfortunately, his career -- and life -- ended way too early.

 Michael Conroy/Associated Press